Preparatory exercises

 Practicing turns on the water surface

-The child approaches the edge of the pool with alternating legs and arms at the sides.
-After reaching the edge of the pool, the child turns as quickly as possible and pushes off again.
-Although there are different types of wall turns, such as the roll and tilt turn, these are taught in later courses.
-For the time being, this exercise is only about the introduction and the type of turn is not yet decisive.
-However, a strong push-off is recommended.
+The child approaches the pool edge with alternating legs and arms at the sides, turns as quickly as possible at the wall and pushes off again.
+Specific wall turns such as the roll and tilt turn are taught in later courses — here only the introduction matters, though a strong push-off is recommended.

 Holding breath